 When your AC doesn’t work, neither do your employees

-- Workers sitting at their desks but clearly daydreaming instead of working
+- Workers at their desks but daydreaming instead of working

-- Fewer early and late meetings scheduled because so many people are waltzing into the office at 10 and skipping out at 4
+- People are waltzing into the office at 10 and skipping out at 4

-Just about everyone is distracted by the warm sunny days and thoughts about what they’d rather be doing than working in the office.
-And some people even go so far as to admit it: 25% of office workers admit that their productivity declines in the summer.
+Just about everyone is distracted.
+And some even admit it: 25% of office workers admit that their productivity declines in the summer.

-When you have office temperature problems because your HVAC system is not working like it should be, the problem gets much worse.
+When you have office temperature problems because your HVAC system is not working like it should be, lost productivity is certainly hurting your bottom line.

 How office temperature problems affect productivity

-It’s really just common sense: people who are uncomfortable will be more easily distracted from their work tasks.
-But you may be surprised at the pervasiveness of the office temperature complaints and the size of the impact on your workers’ productivity.
+It’s common sense: people who are uncomfortable will be more easily distracted from their work tasks.
+But you may be surprised at the size of the impact on your workers’ productivity.

 According to a CareerBuilder survey of 4,285 full-time US workers, nearly half felt that their workplaces were either too hot or too cold.
 That’s quite a lot of distracted people.